 Given my love of cooking and drinking culture, you’ll find a pairing suggestion with each recipe.
 I love the way complementary and contrasting flavors and textures play together and believe a good pairing can elevate a meal.
 Plus, pairings are just fun.

 We adopted Baylor in 2011 when she was a rambunctious 8-month-old puppy, and she quickly established herself as quite the foodie.
 After about two weeks of forming our little family, I made a pork roast for dinner.
 Matt and I were enjoying our meal and a beautiful summer evening when something caught the corner of our eye.
 We looked over to find Baylor counter surfing and inhaling as much pork as she could.
 I ran over to let her know we generally frown upon food thievary, and she gave me a look that said, “Eh, it was worth it.”
 She’s a sassy one.

 Baylor has her own few culinary favorites.
 If she were to design her perfect food, it’d be a spaghetti-popcorn burrito.
 Baylor is also a big fan of ham hands.
 What are ham hands?
 Ham hands are when you touch ham, and then Baylor licks off the flavor remnants.
 Don’t worry.
 I wash my hands after Baylor gets her ham fix.

-As you can probably tell, this blog is in its infancy, but I have plenty of ideas for growth.
 I hope you stick around, try the recipes and share your experiences.
 Cheers!